COMPASS-DOE/data-workflows/synoptic/metadata/L1_metadata/README_v1-0.txt

 CHANGELOG
 —----------------------------------
-Version 1-0 released 2024-05-15
+Version 1-0 released 2024-05-29
 * Covers late 2019 through April 2024 for TEMPEST and all synoptic sites
 * Restructured for ease of use, with metadata (location, sensor ID, etc) in separate columns
-* SWH plot naming reworked for new upland plot; mirroring TMP C to GCW UP
+* SWH plot naming reworked for new upland plot
+* Mirroring TMP C to GCW UP for synoptic site consistency
-* GCReW weather station variables are now mirrored to GCW-W
+* GCReW weather station variables are now included in GCW-W
 * Many fixes to variable units and bounds
 * Out-of-service is valid for AquaTROLL and EXO